raspibo/ibt2/README.md

 - write your name
 - rinse and repeat

-It's recommended to login with username '''admin''' and password '''ibt2''', go to your personal page and change the password, if you've just installed ibt2.
+It's recommended to login with username **admin** and password **ibt2**, go to your personal page and change the password, if you've just installed ibt2.

 # Demo